KrishnaTarun/360_unsupervised_saliency/README.md

 #### Dataset

 The unlabelled data used for training encoder and as reported in the paper can be downloaded from here [click](https://drive.google.com/file/d/1QtxRurC0ac5Aksywg1XDRfUMg64fEIqr/view?usp=sharing).
 Make sure to follow this hierarchy for data: data/Train/images/ or otherwise change the code accordingly.
-Under *images* you have all your jpg images.
+Under *images* you have all your .jpg images.

 #### Pre-Trained models
  - [VGG](https://drive.google.com/file/d/1f-nk2O66sZc-LVpi2o8tJkV1yQhztEtg/view?usp=sharing)